Andy-set-studio/beedle/README.md

 Beedle is inspired by libraries like Redux, but certainly isn't designed to replace it.
 Beedle is aimed more at tiny little applications or where a development team might be looking to create the smallest possible footprint with their JavaScript.

+## Performance budget

+Beedle is intented to be _tiny_, so the largest that the uncompressed size will ever get to is 5-6kb.

 ## Getting started

 You can pull Beedle down via [npm](http://npmjs.com) or take a [zip of this repository](https://github.com/hankchizljaw/beedle/archive/master.zip).
 The rest of this guide assumes you've used npm.